RetroAchievements/docs/docs/general/emulator-support-and-issues.md

   - Separated into cores for OpenGL ES 2 and 3.
   - Most recommended.
 - ⌛ BizHawk core: **Mupen64Plus**
-  - Testing (there are some graphical issues that can be fixed using the angrylion plugin).
+  - Testing (there are some graphical issues that can be fixed using the angrylion plugin.)

 ### Nintendo DS